FFSSA Registry FAQs

 Q: Is there a place for members to ask questions of the board and other FFSSA members?

-A: Yes, there is a members only Yahoo group for asking questions and making announcements.
+A: Yes, there is a private Facebook group for asking questions and making announcements.
 Questions can also be asked by clicking on the "Contact Us" button on this website.
 The website's "Members Only" section gives all FFSSA members access to Board Minutes, Treasurer Reports, FFSSA documents, Newsletters, Brochures and Logos.
 FFSSA wants our membership involved in major decisions, and that's why the registry was voted on by all the Senior members before we moved forward with it.
 Our board is very concerned with what the membership wants for this organization and feel that they should have a voice.

 Q: Why have a performance registry at all?